letsencrypt/acme-spec/draft-barnes-acme.md

 ~~~~~~~~~~

 Once the client has authorized an account key pair for an identifier, it can use the key pair to authorize the issuance of certificates for the identifier.
-To do this, the client sends a PKCS#10 Certificate Signing Request (CSR) to the server (indicating the identifier(s) to be included in the issued certificate), a set of links to any required authorizations, and a signature over the CSR by the private key of the account key pair.
+To do this, the client sends a PKCS#10 Certificate Signing Request (CSR) to the server (indicating the identifier(s) to be included in the issued certificate) and a signature over the CSR by the private key of the account key pair.

 If the server agrees to issue the certificate, then it creates the certificate and provides it in its response.
 The certificate is assigned a URI, which the client can use to fetch updated versions of the certificate.